 The early phases of XJ40 development centred around the battles played out to retain Jaguar’s identity.
 The third phase would be dominated by efforts to remove themselves from BL’s influence entirely.
 For John Egan, the first eighteen months at Browns Lane proved something of a high wire act.
 With morale in tatters, and unfinished cars piling up, Egan initially believed that Jaguar’s problems were marketing rather than production based, a notion he was swiftly disabused of.

 Realising that quality had to be tackled in order to survive, senior management were press-ganged into a task force to deal with the numerous faults identified in quality audits.
 Egan moved into Sir William’s old office and ensured everyone knew who was in charge.
 As an insider later observed, he ‘galvanised the place’.
-But the struggle to stay in business would prove to be a daily one.
+But the struggle to stay in business would prove to be almost a daily one.

 An early skirmish involved obtaining approval for revisions to Jaguar’s poorly selling XJ-S, incorporating the ‘High Efficiency’ cylinder head which promised to secure the V12 engine’s viability.
 But Egan faced the assertion by BL planners that the market for both the V12 and the XJ-S was gone, urging they be axed.
 A former colleague recalled his new boss in combat mode, noting that “he tore a number of them to shreds.”

 Egan’s more robust style saw him winning more battles then he lost, the principal victory being the initial £100m funding to develop XJ40.
 By the summer of 1981, it looked as though Egan’s policies were showing results and the turn-around had begun.
 Jaguar was in profit from that point and would remain so.